Canadian Blood Services: Blood donation from trans individuals

-There is currently little research done on the trans population in Canada; however, the Centres for Disease Control and Prevention has summarized information from the U.S. and European countries stating that the prevalence of trans women in the U.S. and other high-income countries is 22 to 28 percent.
+There is currently little research done on the trans population in Canada; however, the Centres for Disease Control and Prevention has summarized information from the U.S. and European countries stating that the prevalence of HIV in trans women in the U.S. and other high-income countries is 22 to 28 percent.
 Canadian Blood Services' two main risk factors for trans donors include: